TSYS-Merchant/stumps/README.md

 #Usage

-Please see the Stumps Usage Guide page for instructions on how to use Stumps, including a video demo of Stumps in action.
+Please see the [Stumps Usage Guide](https://github.com/merchantwarehouse/stumps/wiki/Usage-Guide) for instructions on how to use Stumps, including a video demo of Stumps in action.

 # Source code, issues, and feature enhancements